LMMS/assets/README.md

 Sample Packs For LMMS
 =======

-Welcome to the sample repository for the LMMS sample packs and library.
+Welcome to the repository for the LMMS sample packs and library.
 Here you can commit your own samples for review by the managers of the sample packs/library.

 Commit Rules: